barumau/pandunia/engli/kanun.md

 1. The word is made up of one consonant and one vowel.
 2. The consonant indicates the general idea of the word.
 3. The vowel has a structural meaning, as follows:
-    - -e indicates a pronoun
+    - -e indicates a pronoun or a noun
-    - -i indicates a determiner
+    - -i indicates a determiner or a modifier
     - -a indicates a preposition
     - -u indicates a postposition
     - -o indicates a prefix